mohamedelareeg/CleanArchitecture/README.md

 ### 1. CleanArchitecture.Domain

-The heart of the application, `CleanArchitecture.Domain`, holds the domain entities and business logic.
+The heart of the application, [CleanArchitecture.Domain](./CleanArchitecture.Domain), holds the domain entities and business logic.
 It represents the core of your application and remains independent of any external frameworks.

 ### 2. CleanArchitecture.Application

-`CleanArchitecture.Application` encapsulates application-specific business rules, use cases, and application services.
+[CleanArchitecture.Application](./CleanArchitecture.Application) encapsulates application-specific business rules, use cases, and application services.
 It acts as a mediator between the domain layer and the infrastructure layer.

 ### 3. CleanArchitecture.Infrastructure

-`CleanArchitecture.Infrastructure` contains implementation details that are external to the application.
+[CleanArchitecture.Infrastructure](./CleanArchitecture.Infrastructure) contains implementation details that are external to the application.
 It includes data access, external services, and other infrastructure concerns.

 ### 4. CleanArchitecture.Identity

-`CleanArchitecture.Identity` focuses on user identity and authentication aspects, handling user-related functionalities.
+[CleanArchitecture.Identity](./CleanArchitecture.Identity) focuses on user identity and authentication aspects, handling user-related functionalities.

 ### 5. CleanArchitecture.Persistence

-The `CleanArchitecture.Persistence` project deals with data storage and retrieval, using technologies such as Entity Framework Core to interact with the database.
+The [CleanArchitecture.Persistence](./CleanArchitecture.Persistence) project deals with data storage and retrieval, using technologies such as Entity Framework Core to interact with the database.

 ### 6. CleanArchitecture.Api

-`CleanArchitecture.Api` serves as the entry point for the Web API application.
+[CleanArchitecture.Api](./CleanArchitecture.Api) serves as the entry point for the Web API application.
 It utilizes the Clean Architecture principles to handle incoming HTTP requests and coordinate actions across different layers.

 ### 7. CleanArchitecture.MVC

-`CleanArchitecture.MVC` represents the MVC (Model-View-Controller) layer, handling the presentation logic for the user interface.
+[CleanArchitecture.MVC](./CleanArchitecture.MVC) represents the MVC (Model-View-Controller) layer, handling the presentation logic for the user interface.
 It interacts with the application layer to retrieve and display data.

 ## Features